CodinGame/Contribute-Help/pages/community/hub.md

 ### Russia

+- St Petersburg

-	- **KonamiCode at SKB Kontur in St Petersburg**: May 19th from 4:30 pm to 7:30 pm
+	- **KonamiCode at SKB Kontur**: May 19th from 4:30 pm to 7:30 pm

     [event page](https://eventskbkontur.timepad.ru/event/980762/)